Last Montgomery campus commencement ceremony sends off 180 Golden Bears

 The day before commencement – Friday, May 5 – the college also hosted the first Multicultural Graduation ceremony.
 The event celebrated the diversity of WVU Tech’s graduating class and featured keynote speaker David M. Fryson, Esq., Vice President WVU Vice President for Diversity, Equity and Inclusion.

-Check out coverage of the Saturday's event from WSAZ, WVNS, WTRF, MetroNews, the Charleston Gazette-Mail and from the Register-Herald (story 1 and story 2).
+Check out coverage of the Saturday's event from WSAZ, WVNS, WTRF, MetroNews and from the Register-Herald (story 1 and story 2).
 View photos from the commencement ceremony and multicultural graduation on Flickr, and watch video of the commencement ceremony on YouTube.

 Next year’s commencement will be hosted on WVU Tech’s new campus in Beckley, West Virginia.